espressif/esp-idf/docs/en/get-started/index.rst

 Windows
 ~~~~~~~

-:ref:`get-started-cmake-windows-tools-installer` for Windows introduced in Step 1 installs all the required tools.
+:ref:`get-started-windows-tools-installer` for Windows introduced in Step 1 installs all the required tools.

 If you want to install the tools without the help of ESP-IDF Tools Installer, open the Command Prompt and follow these steps: